-Chapter 10 is a new section of Second Corinthians–the authentication of Paul’s apostleship.
-In the last four chapters, he defends his apostolic authority.
+Chapter 10 is a new section of 2 Corinthians–the authentication of Paul’s apostleship.
+In the last four chapters, he defended his apostolic authority.
 False teachers tried to undermine his jurisdiction over the Corinthian church.

 Verses 1-18 set forth Paul’s God-given authority.
-His authority as an apostle is from God, who equipped him uniquely for his office (2 Co 10:7-11).
+His authority as an apostle was from God, who equipped him uniquely for his office (2 Co 10:7-11).

-The word “now” indicates that Paul begins a new and final section of 2 Corinthians.
+The word “now” indicates that here Paul began a new and final section of 2 Corinthians.

 I, Paul, myself [emphatic]

-Paul changes here from “we,” “us,” and “our” to “I” and “myself.”
-Previously when he represented himself in 2 Corinthians, he referred to his team as “we” and such.
-Now Paul shifts to himself because now the emphasis is on his apostleship.
-When the apostle refers to himself with these three terms, “I, Paul, myself,” indicates he is dealing with a serious topic.
-He only uses this intense language in our passage, Galatians 5:2, and 1 Thessalonians 2:18.
+Paul changed here from “we,” “us,” and “our” to “I” and “myself.”
+Previously when he had represented himself in 2 Corinthians, he referred to his team as “we” and such.
+Now Paul shifted to himself because now the emphasis was on his apostleship.
+The apostle’s reference to himself with these three terms, “I, Paul, myself,” indicates he was dealing with a serious topic.
+He used this intense language only in our passage here, in Galatians 5:2, and in 1 Thessalonians 2:18.
 The challenge to his apostleship was a very grave issue.

 am pleading with you